How Military Veterans Can Fix Your Hiring and Retention Woes

 - Diversity in Action and US Veterans Magazine offer veteran profiles and the types of roles they can fill.

-- Chamber of Commerce Hiring Our Heroes.
+- Chamber of Commerce Hiring Our Heroes Events.
 They’re dedicated to partnering with industries to boost military veteran hiring.

-- Internal networks.
-“When you begin to build a community of vets inside your organization, you unlock authenticity,” says Boscia.
-“Lean on your current veterans to share their unique perspective on LinkedIn or other social channels as a means to infiltrate their networks, and consider initiatives like an employee referral program to aid with those efforts.”
+- Internal Networks.
+It’s called the Power Veterans Initiative (PVI).
+Boscia explains: “We lean on our current veterans to share their unique perspective on LinkedIn or other social channels as a means to infiltrate their networks, and consider initiatives like an employee referral program to aid with those efforts.”

 Once you’ve overcome hiring woes by bringing more vets into your organization, you’ll want to retain them.

-“The focus needs to remain on retention.
+Meanwhile, at Power Home Remodeling, Boscia says, “The focus needs to remain on retention.
 If incoming veteran talent doesn’t feel supported, heard, and valued — why should they stay?”
-Boscia says.

 Their PVI program offers these retention incentives to veterans or veteran spouses who are hired: